3 Ways to Know That God Will Provide

 This article may contain affiliate links.
 I may earn money from the companies mentioned in this post with no additional cost to you.
 Please read my disclosure policy for more info.
 All Bible quotations are from the New King James Version (NKJV) unless otherwise stated Bible Copyright Attribution.

-Doing so meant taking a $25,000 cut in pay for our household, and we had just built a house.
+Making the decision to homeschool meant taking a $25,000 cut in pay for our household, and we had just built a house.
 But we continued to move forward, trusting that God will provide.

 So, we contacted the home school association, ordered some books, and began our home school journey.
 Over the next three years, our lifestyle drastically changed.